KHChenLab/split-fish/README.md

 * LHS implementation is from [PyDOE](https://pythonhosted.org/pyDOE/) which is under the *BSD License* (3-Clause).
 An unmodified version of the code for Latin-Hypercube sampling is [included in the "external" folder](external/doe_lhs.py) so that the user does not need to install the full PyDOE package.

+* The probe design script was modified from the Zhuang Lab github (https://github.com/ZhuangLab/MERFISH_analysis/blob/master/example_scripts/library_design_example.m) to 'split' the probes and attach the bridge sequences

 #### This code uses the following packages that are included in the standard Anaconda distribution